My Top Clay Picks

 What To Look For When Choosing Your Clay

-Cone size refers to the temperature that you will be firing your clay.
+Cone size refers to the temperature at which you will be firing your clay.

 This is the most essential part of choosing your clay.
-If you fire cone 05 clay to cone 5, the clay will melt.
-If you fire to cone 5 clay to cone 05, the clay will not vitrify (partials fuse together to make the clay nonporous), and your piece will not be dinnerware safe.
+If you fire cone 04 clay to cone 4, the clay will melt.
+If you fire cone 6 clay to cone 06, the clay will not vitrify (partials fuse together to make the clay nonporous), and your piece will not be dinnerware safe.

 Sand is on the finer side.
-Grog is clay that has been fired then ground up.
-The Grog can be ground up super fine or course.
+Grog is clay that has been fired and then ground up.
+The Grog can be ground up super fine or coarse.
 Grog and Sand help to keep the clay firm when hand-building and throwing large pieces on the wheel.
-It also reduces the shrinkage in clay during firing and helps gases escape.
+They also reduce the shrinkage in clay during firing and help gases escape.
 The type and amount will determine how coarse you want your clay to be.

 Plasticity refers to the flexibility and smoothness of the clay.
 You want to be able to push, pull, and mold the clay to your desired shape.